Predicting the products of SN1 reactions

 2️⃣ If a neutral nucleophile is used (like H2O, MeOH, or NH3), the initial product will be protonated (e.g., NH3 → NH3+).
 It will then lose a proton to form the neutral final product.

-3️⃣ If a negatively charged nucleophile (like Br or CN) is used, the product is neutral right away—no deprotonation needed.
+3️⃣ If a negatively charged nucleophile (like Br or CN) is used, the product is neutral right away, so no deprotonation needed.

 Reply